© 2026 St. Louis Public Radio

 Former Master Sgt.
 Bryan Robins said he remembers the day he helped Lt.
 Wayne Honer place handcuffs on then-acting jail Commissioner Tammy Ross.

 On the fourth day of the trial that could remove St. Louis Sheriff Alfred Montgomery, Robins recalled believing a confrontation between Ross and Montgomery was getting out of control.
-He called for the sheriff’s office’s top brass to come and assist but was “upset when I was calling for help [and] no one responded.”
+He called for the sheriff’s office’s top brass to assist but was “upset when I was calling for help [and] no one responded.”

 Video evidence shows that other staff did eventually show up.
 Robins was tasked with providing security for the sheriff and managing his day-to-day scheduling.